 Sending a Transmission

 After powering up the device, it may take up to three (3) minutes for the device to get a dial tone so that it can send and receive faxes so be patient.
 If after three minutes you can not send faxes, please make sure that you have placed the RJ11 connectors on your telephone cord into their proper jacks in the rear of the device.
 In a rush, I have seen clients plugged into the wrong jack by feeling with their hands.
 Take your time and do it right.

 Receiving a Transmission

 Call from a phone (not fax) to see if the line rings and also to see if the device answers.
-If the line rings forever, check in the settings to see if it is set for auto answer.
+If the line rings forever, check in the settings to see if it is set for the auto-answer.
 On a dedicated fax line, this will not be a problem to set as it will not pick up voice calls.

 Connecting to Wireless

-I notice lots of people are buying all in one printers when I keep telling them not to do so as they are harder to repair plus when it is being repaired, the other features such as scanner and fax will be offline thus hurting your business.
-To make matter worse, they now want to print over WiFi so I have made the SSID with AP Isolation to stop the use and unnecessary calls for support.
+I notice lots of people are buying All-in-one printers when I keep telling them not to do so as they are harder to repair plus when it is being repaired, the other features such as scanner and fax will be offline thus hurting your business.
+To make matters worse, they now want to print over WiFi so I have made the SSID with AP Isolation to stop the use and unnecessary calls for support.